Analog supported by Cirk La Putyka

 Season: 24.
 February – 19.
 August 2018

 Eight friends, all top-class acrobats and musicians, come together to live the moment and to celebrate being together.
-Set to heavy drumbeats and accompanied by the unique voice of Ena Wild, they let their crazy ideas run wild and rush from one grand finale to the next.
+Accompanied by the unique voice of Ena Wild, they let their crazy ideas run wild and rush from one grand finale to the next.

 Bertan Canbeldek Juggling, Dance, Acrobatics